Skip to content

 Start with the highest-leverage, lowest-effort changes first.

 Week 1: Audit your token usage.
-Add tiktoken token counting to every API call and log input/output token splits.
-Most teams discover 30–50% of their input tokens are conversation history.
-You cannot optimize what you do not measure.
+Add tiktoken token counting to every API call and log input/output token splits by section.
+Do not assume conversation history is the biggest waste until the logs show it.

 Week 2: Apply conversation trimming.
 Implement last-N trimming for all multi-turn endpoints.
 This is a one-function change with immediate effect.
 Set max_tokens on every API call to cap output tokens.